hoangduytran/blender-manual/manual/render/cycles/gpu_rendering.rst

 Metal -- Apple (macOS)
 ----------------------

-Metal is supported on Apple computers with Apple Silicon, AMD and Intel graphics cards. macOS 13.0 or newer is required to support all features and graphics cards.
+Metal is supported on Apple computers with Apple Silicon. macOS 13.0 or newer is required to support all features.

-Using AMD graphics cards with Metal has a number of limitations. :ref:`Light Trees
-<bpy.types.CyclesRenderSettings.use_light_tree>` and :ref:`Shadow Caustics
-<bpy.types.CyclesObjectSettings.is_caustics_caster>` are not supported, and the Principled Hair BSDF causes poor
-rendering performance.

 GPU accelerated denoising is available on Apple Silicon.